Authored By: John Scholar

 For his part, Keynes published essays by Virginia Woolf (including the first version of ‘Mr Bennett and Mrs Brown’) in a journal which he ran and part-owned, The Nation & Athenaeum.
 He had acquired this with other political allies in the Liberal Party, partly as an outlet for his views, especially on the gold standard (Keynes was a lifelong Liberal who was close to H. H. Asquith until he transferred his support to Lloyd George in 1926).
 In 1930 The Nation merged with the New Statesman, which Keynes chaired until his death in 1946.
 Keynes employed Leonard Woolf as the literary editor of The Nation (1923-30).
 In its pages Bloomsbury culture mixed with Cambridge economics, alongside discussions of the new science of psychoanalysis.
 Freud was discussed at Keynes’s Political Economy Club in Cambridge.
 In his Treatise on Money (1930) Keynes implied that he endorsed the idea that Freud’s theory of the parsimony associated with the ‘anal stage’ of sexual development explained the nation’s attachment to the gold standard which he felt was holding back Britain’s economy, citing Freud, Ernest Jones, and Sandor Ferenczi, all Hogarth Press authors (Keynes 1930: 290).
 He chose to reproduce this section of the long Treatise in his more popular Essays in Persuasion (1931).
 Keynes’s consistent references to Freud, and his acknowledgment of him as having the ‘scientific imagination’ of a ‘genius’, lend credence to those commentators (such as Forrester & Cameron) who argue that Freud informed Keynes’s critique of capitalism, especially of the ‘love of money’ as a ‘morbidity’ (Keynes 1982: 392; Keynes 1984: 329).
 Such Victorian thrift was, Keynes thought, impoverishing everyone.

-Woolf and Keynes’s most immediate experience of each other’s work came through their membership of The Memoir Club, a secret social club of around eleven ‘Bloomsberries’ modelled on The Apostles, who met to hear each other’s frank reminiscences; in this forum they were both writing in the same genre.
+Woolf and Keynes’s most immediate experience of each other’s work came through their membership of The Memoir Club, an exclusive social club of ‘Bloomsberries’ modelled on The Apostles, who met to hear each other’s frank reminiscences; in this forum they were both writing in the same genre.
 Surviving records show that each greatly admired the other’s memoirs, though Keynes upset Woolf in 1921 by calling one memoir her best work.
 We know that Woolf spoke about her childhood, adolescence and early adulthood (her three surviving papers were collected in the posthumous Moments of Being (1976)).
 We know that Keynes described his undergraduate days at Cambridge among The Apostles and G.E.
 Moore (‘My Early Beliefs’ (delivered in 1938), and his role in the Paris Peace Conference (‘Dr Melchior: A Defeated Enemy’ (1920-1)).
 These two memoirs of Keynes were published for the first time posthumously in 1949 and added to Essays in Biography in 1972.

 Keynes wrote prolifically in the 1920s and early ‘30s, much of it journalism, and much of it to try to persuade others of his solutions to high unemployment, which, at times, he feared might precipitate a revolution.
 These solutions included finding ways other than the gold standard to regulate the value of money, and increased public investment.
 Some of these texts were included in his anthology, Essays in Persuasion (1933).
 He also wrote vividly and skilfully about people.
 In 1920, hearing a Memoir Club paper delivered by Keynes, Woolf said she wished she had his gifts for characterization.
 Essays in Biography (1933) collected some of these biographical sketches which Keynes had written originally as obituaries or appreciations.
 Other outlets for his views were a series of opportunities to advise the government in various forms (including royal commissions, and committees) and his work advising the Liberal Party, especially its leader Lloyd George in the late ‘20s.